Skip to content

 Adding Ranges

 The lower panel shows the ranges belonging to the selected scene.
-You build ranges using the Mark in / Mark out workflow:
+You can either build ranges using the Mark in / Mark out workflow, or add the current frame directly as a single-frame range.

 1. Navigate to the desired start frame on the timeline.